Owning original art is an enjoyable experience. Participating in its creation brings that experience to a whole different level.

 Brooklyn – 40″ x 30″, original painting on metal © 2010 – Private Collection, Las Vegas, NV

 Brooklyn (above) was a great project with a fun story.
-Similar to my collectors mentioned above, this couple also owned a selection of my figurative artworks as part of their beautiful collection.
+Like my collectors mentioned above, this couple also owned a selection of my figurative artworks as part of their beautiful collection.
 This time though, these collectors were looking for something to complement their magnificent amethyst geode.
 I love beautiful stones and natural artifacts, so I drew a lot of inspiration and creative energy from their geological treasure.
-The colors and sensual movement of the geode moved me to create Brooklyn, a 100% hand-painted original on specially prepared metal.
+The geode’s colors and sensual movement moved me to create Brooklyn, a 100% hand-painted original on specially prepared metal.
 Her appearance changes throughout the day as available natural light moves from morning to dusk.
 Her hand-scribed hair dances as you move about the artwork.
 Like the geode, Brooklyn has organic edges all around that capture and compliment the beauty within.

-Brooklyn on display with this magnificent amethyst geode at collector’s home
+Brooklyn on display with this magnificent amethyst geode at collector’s home.

 “Make visible what, without you, might perhaps never have been seen.”

 Premier – 48″ x 36″, acrylic on canvas © 2012 – Private Collection, Las Vegas, NV

 “Premier” featuring the beautiful Jess Robinson as my muse, is another example of collaboration between artist and collector.
 In this case, my collector was looking for a canvas interpretation of my painting Infinity (created on metal in 2010), which he viewed before and loved, but wanted something with more color.
 Premier is created in pearl black and red with metallic gold fragments – her colors shift from soft red to bright red as the day’s light changes, with the gold fragments dancing as you walk past her.